talkjs/tutorials/how-to-create-a-team-chat/how-to-create-a-team-chat.md

 />;
 ```

 The `Chatbox` component has a [`syncConversation` prop](https://github.com/talkjs/talkjs-react#2-create-and-join-a-conversation), which takes a callback that creates a [`ConversationBuilder`](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/ConversationBuilder/#ConversationBuilder) object.
-In this example, the `syncConversation` callback creates a conversation with a conversation id of `remoteWorkWelcome`, and adds you to the conversation.
-This will be the default "welcome" channel that you see when you first load the app:
+In this example, the `syncConversation` callback creates a conversation with a conversation id of `remoteWorkMeetup`, and adds you to the conversation.
+This will be the default "meetup" channel that you see when you first load the app:

 !! add screenshot